 Sports Fields: 200,000 square feet of synthetic turf are supported by shock pad and an organic infill made of sand and coconut fibers to create our innovative playing fields.

 Picnic Peninsula: Picnic Peninsula allows park visitors to enjoy a fresh-cooked meal on Hibachi-style grill tops, gather at one of our picnic tables made of salvaged wood, or relax under one of our wind and weather resistant umbrellas.

 Play Areas: Pier 5 features two play areas with various play elements for both older and younger children.
 An additional play area features two tetherball poles.

 Fishing: An area for fishing equipped with four bait preparation tables and fish cleaning stations is located at the western edge of the pier.

 Pier 5 is the Park’s first space dedicated to active recreation.
-The 650-foot-long pier features playing fields capable of several configurations to adapt to various sports including soccer, lacrosse, rugby, cricket, flag football and ultimate Frisbee.
+The 650-foot-long pier features playing fields capable of several configurations to adapt to various sports including soccer, lacrosse, rugby, flag football and ultimate Frisbee.
 Twenty-six shade sails line the northern and southern sides of the pier to provide shade.
 Players and spectators can watch the game from the bleachers and benches situated along the sidelines.
 Sports netting also surrounds the fields to ensure that the East River stays free of stray balls, Frisbees, or footballs.
 Permitting for league play will begin in spring 2013 and will provide open play for the general public and free play for public schools.